maromei/APFC/README.md

 ## TODO:

-- watchGrain:
+- build calcGrainSurfEn script
-  - when ignoreing surface en calc --> remove the plots
-- line sim
+  - base functions should be in sim/calculations.py